BuiltBrokenModding/ICBM-2/README.md

 ##What is ICBM?

+#### NOTE

---NOTE--The current 1.7.10 versions are complete rewrites of ICBM, most things from 1.6.4 are not implemented yet.
-There are plans to implement missing content later, either in ICBM or in separate mods. --NOTE--
+**The current 1.7.10 versions are complete rewrites of ICBM, most things from 1.6.4 are not implemented yet.
+There are plans to implement missing content later, either in ICBM or in separate mods.**

 ICBM is a Minecraft Mod that introduces intercontinental ballistic missiles to Minecraft.